Telephone: (415) 863-0814 x 106

 JOHNNIE D. GILES

-Johnnie D. Giles is Executive Director of External Affairs for Comcast Corporation and Vice President of External Affairs for Comcast Cable.
+Johnnie D. Giles is the former Executive Director of External Affairs for Comcast Corporation and Vice President of External Affairs for Comcast Cable.
 He serves on the California Cable Television Association Law and Public Policy Committee, and is associated with National Association of Minorities in Cable, APAPA, and Vision New America.
 He started his career at the Chronicle Publishing Company helping the firm double its size in just over 4 years.
 He then worked in Chronicle’s Cable Television division and held numerous positions before returning to Chronicle’s Corporate office with a particular interest in emerging technologies.
 During the late 90’s Johnnie took a break from the telecommunications industry and worked at Age Wave Inc., a start-up incubator with an initial investment fund of more than $250M, where he served as the VP of Administration before becoming a partner at, Blacksquare, LLC in 2000.
 Johnnie graduated from UC Berkeley and received his M.B.A. at Pepperdine University.

 STEPHANIE M. WEI